NeoGeographyToolkit/StereoPipeline/docs/tools/jitter_solve.rst

 images.
 A much larger number would be used if we had only a couple of linescan camera images and no frame camera images.

-Here the initial cameras were not bundle-adjusted and aligned to the reference DEM, as they were good enough.
+The initial cameras were not bundle-adjusted and aligned to the reference DEM, as they were good enough.
 Normally one would use them as input to ``jitter_solve`` with the option ``--input-adjustments-prefix``.